PennyLaneAI/pennylane/doc/quickstart/intro.rst

 Together, a quantum function and a device are used to create a *quantum node* or :class:`QNode` object, which wraps the quantum function and binds it to the device.
-A quantum node is a part of a larger :ref:`hybrid computation <_hybrid_computation>`, which is executed by a quantum computer.

 A `QNode` can be explicitly created as follows: